kubic-project/microos-o-o/blog/_posts/2024-06-13-soft-reboot.md

 But there are some challenges to be solved:
 * Kernel tables will not be flushed (may break services like firewalld+podman).
-* No initrd means everything done in the initrd normally gets not executed.
+* No initrd means that everything that is normally done in the initrd is not executed.
 In the case of MicroOS, this will break mount of overlayfs for /etc with transactional-update or relabeling the system for a new SELinux policy.
 * /run will not be cleared, which means reboot needed trigger will not be removed.
 This may affect many more services not expecting that files survive in /run.

 Nevertheless, this method is ideal for quick reboots with transactional-update, e.g. if you only installed another package.